 Marbella, Spain FAQ

-Marbella is located in Andalusia in the Province of Malaga on Costa del Sol in Spain.
-It lies in close proximity to Malaga and Gibraltar, and other smaller but beautiful towns like Estepona, Ronda, or Mijas Pueblo.
+Marbella is located in Andalucia in the Province of Malaga on Costa del Sol in Spain.
+It lies close to Malaga and Gibraltar, and other smaller but beautiful towns like Estepona, Ronda, or Mijas Pueblo.

 Yes, Marbella is a city worth visiting.
-We found its old town especially charming and enjoyed walking among its narrow cobbled streets full of whitewashed houses adorned with colorful flowers.
-Looking for nooks and crooks and interesting details was a real pleasure.
-If you’re into parties, you also shouldn’t miss this vivid Spanish destination.
+Marbella’s old town is especially charming and walking among its narrow cobbled streets full of whitewashed houses adorned with colorful flowers is a pure pleasure.
+If you’re into parties, you also shouldn’t miss this vivid Spanish destination!

-Marbella is best known for being one of the most glamorous and luxurious places on Costa del Sol.
-The city mainly owns that thanks to Puerto Banus, a well-known city port that is considered one of the best yacht marinas in Spain.
-It’s lined with high-end shopping malls, stylish restaurants, and bars.
+Marbella is best known for being one of the most glamorous places on Costa del Sol.
+All thanks to Puerto Banus, a well-known city port that is considered one of the best yacht marinas in Spain which is lined with high-end shopping malls, stylish restaurants, and bars.
 Marbella is also famous for its vivid nightlife scene and thrilling parties that take place in many nightclubs and bars.

-Marbella is a great destination for a one-day trip, a weekend getaway, and a holiday stay on Costa del Sol.
-Without rushing we managed to see all we wanted in Marbella in one day.
-But if you want to get to know the city even better or you’re up to some parties or enjoying a luxurious life to the fullest, we recommend staying at least for a few days.
+Marbella is a great destination for a day trip, a weekend getaway, and a longer holiday stay on Costa del Sol.
+Without rushing you’ll manage to see most of Marbella’s main attractions in one day.
+But if you want to get to know the city even better or you’re up to some parties or enjoying a luxurious life to the fullest, we recommend staying at least for a 3 days.

 The best time to visit Marbella depends on your personal preferences for things like weather, crowds, or desired activities.
 If you’re a beach lover and sunseeker the best months to visit Marbella will be between June and September.
 But it’s also the peak tourist season, so you have to expect huge crowds.
-If you’re looking for a more relaxed experience with milder temperatures and fewer crowds – choose any other month during the low season.
-Additionally, you might find more affordable accommodation prices during these months.
+If you’re looking for a more relaxed experience with milder temperatures, lower prices and fewer crowds – choose any other month during the low season.

 Marbella Old Town

 Marbella old town, also known as Casco Antiguo, is the most charming part of the city, where you can clearly feel a typical Andalusian vibe.
-There you’ll find narrow cobblestone streets full of whitewashed houses decorated with colorful flowers in vivid pots, quaint squares adorned with orange trees.
+There you’ll find narrow cobblestone streets full of whitewashed houses decorated with colorful flowers in vivid pots, and quaint squares adorned with orange trees.
 Of course, there are also plenty of bustling cafes, restaurants, boutique shops, art galleries, and historic buildings.
-There are many things to do in Marbella old town, and it’s just a perfect place to get lost for hours to soak up the vibe of the city.
+Marbella’s old town is a perfect place to get lost for hours to soak up the vibe of the city.

 Plaza de los Naranjos, the Orange Square, is a lively square in Marbella’s old town that was built after the Christian conquest of the city from the Moors in 1485.
 Since then this beautiful place has become the heart of Marbella, a center of urban life, where locals and tourists socialize and relax in many coffee places and restaurants.

-Iglesia de Nuestra Señora de la Encarnación (eng.
-Church of Our Lady of the Incarnation) is one of the main Marbella historic landmarks.
+Church of Our Lady of the Incarnation (es.
+Iglesia de Nuestra Señora de la Encarnación) is one of the main Marbella historic landmarks.
 The church was built in the 16th and 17th centuries, on the site of the former Mosque.
 Currently, it’s the most important church in Marbella.
 The church is open to the public daily, free of charge.

-Iglesia del Santo Cristo de la Veracruz (eng.
-Ermita del Santo Cristo de la Vera Cruz) is a historic church in the Marbella Old Town, located near the ruins of a castle.
+Ermita del Santo Cristo de la Vera Cruz (es.
+Iglesia del Santo Cristo de la Veracruz) is a historic church in the Marbella Old Town, located near the ruins of a castle.
 The chapel was built in the 15th century and expanded in the 18th century.
 The interior is a simple space with a single nave and typical Andalusian-style decor.

-Just a few steps from the old town you can find a beautiful 18th-century Parque de la Alameda (eng.
-Alameda Park).
+Just a few steps from the old town you can find a beautiful 18th-century Alameda Park (es.
+Parque de la Alameda).
 There is plenty of lush vegetation which makes it a great place to escape from a buzzing city to relax.
 In the center of Alameda Park is an impressive fountain from 1762, Fuente Virgen del Rocio.
 There are also some unique benches made with azulejos ( painted ceramic tileworks).

 Leaving Marbella’s old town and Alameda Park behind, going towards the beaches, you’ll find Avenida del Mar.
-This is a short, marble-paved boulevard decorated with some meticulously-trimmed bushes, palm trees, and an open-air art gallery.
+This is a short, marble-paved boulevard decorated with some meticulously trimmed bushes, palm trees, and an open-air art gallery.
 It features 10 bronze sculptures designed by Salvador Dali and 2 additional sculptures created by Eduardo Soriano.
-Undoubtedly, this is one of the best things to do in Marbella.

 Puerto Banus